How To Make A Buddha Bowl + 6 Buddha Bowl Dressings

-You can find vegan buddha bowls on most restaurant menus now.
+If there’s one thing I’ve noticed in my random creation period, it’s that these healthy bowls have cropped up just about everywhere!
+You can find vegan bowls on most restaurant menus now.
 And almost every cookbook has one.
 I love them for a few reasons:

-- They’re simple – use what you have in the fridge
+Buddha bowls are simple – use what you have in the fridge

-- They’re loaded with nutrients
+They’re loaded with nutrients

 Basically, I ask how I can make this healthier?